Diego-F-Pereira/GetCleanData/CodeBook.md

-*Note: I uploaded this on Monday after the deadline submission of the assignment.*
+*Note: I uploaded the CodeBook on Monday after the deadline submission of the assignment.*

 ###Data Dictionary for the **processed** Human Activity Recognition Using Smartphones Dataset